Selling Your House in the Current Market

 Taken from our guide to selling a tenanted property, the table below assumes that Landlord A and Landlord B own very similar properties.
 The values of both rental properties are £100,000.
 With a rent of £600 per calendar month, the gross yield is 7.2% at the point of the full effect of Section 24 in 2020/21.

-You can see that Landlord B, as higher rate taxpayer, will incur a 50% decrease in net profits once the legislation is fully in place.
+You can see that Landlord B, as a higher rate taxpayer, will incur a 50% decrease in net profits once the legislation is fully in place.

 The above assumptions also do not factor non-mortgage interest costs such as voids, legitimate running expenses and other holding obligations.
 These overheads will still remain fully tax deductible against gross rental income (revenue).